richtong/learn/blender/README.md

 with 'N' and choose View and then View Lock > Camera to View Lock.

 To grab the light, just selection OPTION-G and it will move the light to the middle.
-Then hide the donut and move it.
+Then hide the doughnut and move it.
 Note that moving things is select with a click then hit G to move it.

+## Change the Camera to the Viewport

+To get the camera to the right position, then simplest way is to do a OPTION-COMMAND-NUMPAD-0 and this actually runs Object Mode / View / Align View / Align Active Camera to View and it will make whatever your current Viewport the same as your active Camera.

+Once you are close, you can also make sure your Viewport is the same as the camera, so as you move the Camera moves as well.
+Use N to open up the viewport parameters and the View > Lock > Lock Camera to View to fine tune it.

 ## Change the light intensity and view port display

-Once the light is there, you can go to the properties and turn the wattage os it looks good.
+Once the light is there, you can go to the properties and turn the wattage so it looks good.

 Also the size of the camera viewpoint is going to need to be adjusted, click on